KimberleaH/Ancient-Chronicles-Demo/readme.md

 # Ancient Chronicles

-This is a demo version of the live [https://ancient-chronicles.com](Ancient Chronicles) website
+This is a demo repo of the live [Ancient Chronicles website](https://ancient-chronicles.com)

 ### Features & Pages